sonic-net/SONiC/doc/ssdmond/ssdmond-hld.md

 ### **2.4 Data Collection Logic**

-The SONiC OS already contains logic to parse information about SSDs from several vendors by way of the `ssdutil` platform utility.
-We leverage this utility to gather the following information:
+The SONiC OS already contains logic to parse information about SSDs from several vendors by way of the `SsdUtil` class.
+We leverage this to gather the following information:

 - Priority 0: Temperature
 - Priority 1: All aforementioned attributes